-This Offering Memorandum relates to the offering, from time to time, of up to \$600,000,000 aggregate principal amount of the Series 1 Notes as authorized under the Resolution.
-The aggregate principal amount of the Series 1 Notes outstanding may be increased or decreased from time to time as provided in the Resolution.
 Over the last ten years the Department has issued and repaid more than \$23,318,586,000 aggregate principal amount of commercial paper notes, which amount includes commercial paper notes issued to repay maturing commercial paper notes.

-The Series 1 Notes will be issued in book-entry form, registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC"), in denominations of \$100,000 and integral multiples of \$1,000 in excess thereof.
-DTC acts as securities depository for the Series 1 Notes and beneficial interests in the Series 1 Notes may be purchased in book entry form only.
-Purchasers of the Series 1 Notes will not receive physical certificates representing their beneficial interests in the Series 1 Notes.
-Principal of and interest payments on the Series 1 Notes are to be made to Cede & Co., as nominee of DTC, by wire transfer of same day funds by U.S. Bank National Association in its capacity as issuing and paying agent (the "Issuing and Paying Agent") under the Issuing and Paying Agent Agreement, dated as of May 1, 2017 (the "Issuing and Paying Agent Agreement"), between the Department and the Issuing and Paying Agent.
+Each series of the Notes will be issued in book-entry form, registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC"), in denominations of \$100,000 and integral multiples of \$1,000 in excess thereof.
+DTC acts as securities depository for the Notes and beneficial interests in the Notes may be purchased in book entry form only.
+Purchasers of the Notes will not receive physical certificates representing their beneficial interests in the Notes.
+Principal of and interest payments on the Notes are to be made to Cede & Co., as nominee of DTC, by wire transfer of same day funds by U.S. Bank National Association in its capacity as issuing and paying agent (the "Issuing and Paying Agent") under the Issuing and Paying Agent Agreement relating to the Tax-Exempt Series 2 Notes, dated as of May 1, 2017 (the "Tax-Exempt Series 2 Issuing and Paying Agent Agreement"), the Issuing and Paying Agent Agreement relating to the Taxable Series 3 Notes, dated as of February 1, 2021 (the "Taxable Series 3 Issuing and Paying Agent Agreement"), and the Issuing and Paving Agent Agreement relating to the Tax-Exempt Series 4 Notes, dated as of February 1, 2021 (the "Tax-Exempt Series 4 Issuing and Paying Agent Agreement"), each between the Department and the Issuing and Paying Agent.
+The Tax-Exempt Series 2 Issuing and Paying Agent Agreement, the Taxable Series 3 Issuing and Paying Agent Agreement and the Tax-Exempt Series 4 Issuing and Paying Agent Agreement are each referred to herein as an "Issuing and Paying Agent Agreement" and are referred to herein collectively as the "Issuing and Paying Agent Agreements."
+Unless otherwise noted, the terms of each Issuing and Paying Agent Agreement are substantially identical.
 DTC's current practice is to credit Direct Participant's accounts on a payment date in accordance with their respective holdings shown on DTC's records.
 See "DTC and Book-Entry" below.

-Each Series 1 Note will mature in not more than 270 days from its date of issue, provided, however, so long as the Credit Agreement (hereinafter defined) is in effect, no Series 1 Note may be issued with a maturity date later than five days prior to October 15, 2021 (as such date may be extended pursuant to the Credit Agreement).
-The Series 1 Notes will be available for authentication and issuance, and will be payable at the offices of the Issuing and Paying Agent, New York, New York, or at the offices of its successor, as Issuing and Paying Agent.
-Series 1 Notes presented for payment to the Issuing and Paying Agent no later than 11:00 a.m.
+Each Note will mature in not more than 270 days from its date of issue, provided, however, so long as the Credit Agreement (hereinafter defined) is in effect, no Notes may be issued with a maturity date later than five days prior to February 9, 2024 (as such date may be extended pursuant to the Credit Agreement).
+The Notes will be available for authentication and issuance, and will be payable at the offices of the Issuing and Paying Agent, New York, New York, or at the offices of its successor, as Issuing and Paying Agent.
+Notes presented for payment to the Issuing and Paying Agent no later than 11:00 a.m.
 (New York City time) on a Business Day will be paid in immediately available funds on such Business Day.
-Series 1 Notes presented for payment to the Issuing and Paying Agent after 11:00 a.m.
-(New York City time) on a Business Day will be paid in immediately available funds on such Business Day.
-Series 1 Notes presented for payment to the Issuing and Paying Agent after 11:00 a.m.
-(New York City time) on a Business Day will be paid in immediately available funds on such Business Day.
-Series 1 Notes presented for payment to the Issuing and Paying Agent after 11:00 a.m.
+Notes presented for payment to the Issuing and Paying Agent after 11:00 a.m.
 (New York City time) on a Business Day will be paid in immediately available funds on the next succeeding Business Day, without accrual of additional interest.

-Each Series 1 Note will be dated the date of its authentication and will bear interest from its date of authentication; payable on its maturity date, at an annual rate computed on the basis of actual days elapsed on a 365-day or 366-day year, whichever is applicable.
+Each Note will be dated the date of its authentication and will bear interest from its date of authentication; payable on its maturity date, at an annual rate computed on the basis of actual days elapsed on a 365-day or 366-day year, whichever is applicable.